Freely adding one layer of quantifiers to a Boolean doctrine: Future work

 \section{Future work}

 One long-term goal is to provide a step-by-step construction of the quantifier completion of a Boolean doctrine; in this paper, we have addressed the first step.
-To obtain the remaining steps, we must show how to freely add further layers of quantifiers while keeping a specified set of quantifiers already defined in the previous steps.
+For the remaining steps, we must show how to freely add further layers of quantifiers while keeping a specified set of quantifiers already defined in the previous steps.

-Towards this aim, we plan to first establish what is the correct algebraic structure of the tuples of the form $(\P_0, \dots, \P_m)$, where, for a certain theory $\T$, each $\P_i$ represents the sets of $\T$-equivalence classes of formulas of quantifier alternation depth less than or equal to $i$ (see \cite[Question~5.1]{AbbadiniGuffanti} for more details).
+Towards this aim, we plan to first establish an axiomatization of the tuples of the form $(\P_0, \dots, \P_m)$, where, for a certain theory $\T$, each $\P_i$ represents the sets of $\T$-equivalence classes of formulas of quantifier alternation depth less than or equal to $i$ (see \cite[Question~7.1]{AbbadiniGuffanti} for more details).

 Furthermore, as it happens for adding layers of modality to Boolean algebras, the step-by-step construction of the quantifier completion might also have a useful Stone dual in terms of Joyal's polyadic spaces \cite{Joyal1971,Marques2023,vanGoolMarques2024}.
 We plan to use the present work to show how to freely add the first layer of quantifiers, dually.